bkarthikeyan27/SuperStack/README.md

   Sample commands : push 4, pop, inc 3 1, exit.

  Post each operation it will display the top of the stack.

+ Constraints :

+ It is guaranteed that pop is never called on an empty stack